Shamshad Akhtar: Career

-Akhtar started her career in 1980 with the Planning Commission in Islamabad but moved few months later to work with the World Bank's Resident Mission in Pakistan as a country economist.
+Akhtar started her career in 1980 with the Planning Commission in Islamabad but moved a few months later to work with the World Bank's Resident Mission in Pakistan as a country economist.
 She left in 1986 for a year-long sabbatical to attend John F. Kennedy School of Government at Harvard University as a postdoctoral researcher under the Fulbright Program.

 In 2005, she moved back to Pakistan to serve as the 14th Governor of the State Bank of Pakistan, a position she retained until January 2009.

-In 2009, Akhtar re-joined the Asian Development Bank as a senior advisor to Haruhiko Kuroda.
+In 2009, Akhtar re-joined the Asian Development Bank as a senior adviser to Haruhiko Kuroda.
 She moved to Washington, D.C. to be able to work at the World Bank and served as the Vice President, World Bank Middle East and North Africa region.
 During this period, she spearheaded the bank's response to the Arab Spring political campaign and the Arab regional integration strategy and its implementation.

 In September 2011, she moved to the United Nations to serve as the Assistant Secretary-General for Economic and Social Affairs and Senior Adviser on Economic Development and Finance to the UN Secretary-General Ban Ki-moon.

-In December 2013, Akhtar was appointed as the 10th Executive Secretary of UNESCAP in Bangkok.
+In December 2013, Akhtar was appointed the 10th Executive Secretary of UNESCAP in Bangkok.

 In 2020, Akhtar was appointed by United Nations Secretary-General António Guterres to serve on the Advisory Committee for the 2021 Food Systems Summit, chaired by Inger Andersen.